freeverseio/crypto-soccer/relay/README.md

 the server should now be running at http://localhost:8080

 # interaction between server and client
-first post to the client to create one ore more wallets:
+First post to the client to create one ore more wallets:
 ```sh
 curl -v -H "Content-Type: application/json" -X POST http://localhost:8888/createwallet
 ```